cunybpl/nycet_pnp/src/content/guides/systems/condenser-water-loop.md

 A condenser water (CW) loop consists of a CW pump and motor, an evaporative cooling tower with a fan and motor, and a CW piping network.
 The CW loop system is designed to reject the heat given off by the condenser side of the chiller.
 A CW loop can have the following configurations:

-### Variable-Speed Fans and Constant-Flow Condenser Water Loop
+### Variable-speed Fans and Constant-flow Condenser Water Loop

 A variable-speed constant-flow CW loop consists of variable-speed cooling tower fans and constant-speed CW pumps.

-### Variable-Speed Fans and Variable-Flow Condenser Water Loop
+### Variable-speed Fans and Variable-flow Condenser Water Loop

 A variable-speed variable-flow CW loop consists of variable-speed CW pumps and a cooling tower with variable-speed fans.

-### Constant-Speed Fans and Constant-Flow Condenser Water Loop
+### Constant-speed Fans and Constant-flow Condenser Water Loop

 A constant-speed constant-flow CW loop consists of constant-speed cooling tower fans and constant-speed CW pumps.